GMRS Emergency Network – Oakland (GENOAK)

-In the event of a large-scale emergency such as a major wildfire or earthquake, individuals and neighborhood/CERT groups in and around Oakland may need to depend on information and assistance from other nearby neighborhoods.
+In the event of a large-scale emergency such as a major wildfire, earthquake or flood, individuals and communities such as neighborhood groups, CERT teams, apartment residents, organizations and hubs in and around Oakland may need to depend on information and assistance from others nearby.
 However, cellular, internet and landline phone communications may be overloaded or disrupted.
-2-way radio service though, such as the General Mobile Radio Service (GMRS), can enable effective communications between neighborhood/CERT groups when other means are unavailable.
+2-way radio service though, such as the General Mobile Radio Service (GMRS), can facilitate effective voice communications when other means are unavailable.

 Thanking Berkeley’s BeCERTAINN GMRS radio program and its founders for their guidance and support.